Take active participation in oil resource governance – ACEP charges youth

 The workshop also exposed the students to where they could access data on projects and expenditures made from the oil resource.

-He indicated, for instance, that the Annual Budget Funding Amount, which is money set aside from the oil revenue for selected development projects was fraught with challenges such as ghost projects and misappropriation.
+He indicated, for instance, that the Annual Budget Funding Amount, which is money set aside from the oil revenue for selected development projects was fraught with challenges such as ghost projects and misappropriations.

 “…there are other projects that are poorly delivered and within a few months, you see cracks on the building and all of those things, which are not delivering value for money and there are other projects that have been completed but abandoned and not in use for a long time because perhaps the needs of the people were not factored in delivering the project,” he said.